In the field of business and share markets, two things come into the limelight. The first one is the book value, and the second is the market value.

 What is Book Value?

-The book value of something in simplest terms is the original price of a product.
-However, any discounts or extra fees for the product, interest associated with it aren’t concerned.
+The book value of something, in simplest terms, is the original price of a product.
+However, any discounts or extra fees for the product and interest associated with it aren’t a concern.

-The formula to calculate this is adding the actual expenses minus the fluctuations in values or extra cost associated with the production.
+The formula to calculate this is adding the actual expenses minus the fluctuations in values or extra costs associated with the production.

 What is Market Value?